 Re-establishing Murray crayfish in South Australia

-After the release, the Murraylands and Riverland Landscape Board and Nature Glenelg Trust will work with a number of partner organisations to monitor the released crayfish to ascertain their survival rate and learn more about their habits.
-Around 30 of the released crayfish were fitted with tracking devices which will help researchers to monitor their movements.
+After each release, the Murraylands and Riverland Landscape Board and Nature Glenelg Trust work with a number of partner organisations to monitor the released crayfish to determine their survival rate and learn more about their habits.

 What should I do if I find a Murray crayfish?